tschleuss/frontend-challenge/INTRODUCTION.md

 -  **Accessibility**.
 I also added a couple of attributes for accessibility but there are more that could be done tto further improve it.

 - Improve project with **eslint**, **prettier**, and other rules to improve developers experience.

+- Better **error messaging** instead of always showing a generic one.